 When Nelson was developing his swing, he would sometimes be stricken with episodes of shanking until he found a forward swing correction.
 “I actually felt like I moved my head back while my body went forward,” he said.
 “The more I did that, the better I got.”
 Nelson also believed one of the keys to his ability was an uncanny sense for judging distance.

 Nelson reached his peak as World War II was ending.
 In 75 starts from 1944 to the end of 1946, he won 34 times and finished second 16 times.
-In those three years, he finished out of the top 10 just once, with a tie for 13th at Pensacola in 1946.
+In those three years, he finished out of the top 10 just one time.
 Arnold Palmer, who grew up with Nelson as his idol, said, “Byron Nelson accomplished things on the pro tour that never have been and never will be approached.”

 Nelson retired from full-time competition after that 1946 season, settling down at 34 to a Texas ranch whose purchase had been a large part of his motivation when he was winning so often.
-His last official victory was the 1952 Bing Crosby Pro-Am, and he won the 1955 French Open.
+His last official victory was the 1951 Bing Crosby Pro-Am, though he won the French Open on the European Tour in 1955.
 Along with his influence on Venturi, Nelson helped many young players with their games, including Tom Watson.
 Nelson also worked for several years as a television commentator for ABC Sports.